Q: Is there a real threat to patients from RFI?

 A: I'll answer that question with two other questions: How can a hospital know what equipment is "faulty" or "too sensitive" without explicit specifications and compliance standards for manufacturers, which don't exist?
 How could the expense of replacing functioning-but-susceptible biomedical equipment be justified in today's cost-cutting environment, when the only perceived benefit would be visitor/employee convenience in being able to use their cell phones?

 Q: Couldn't hospital equipment receive interference from outside the hospital?

 A: Yes, if the incoming signal is strong enough.
-New digital television broadcast transmitters have disrupted the operation of wireless patient monitoring systems in several hospitals.
+Television broadcast transmitters have disrupted the operation of wireless patient monitoring systems in several hospitals.
 Sudden unintended motion of powered wheelchairs has been blamed on two-way radio transmissions from vehicles just outside a hospital.

 Q: So this problem could occur outside the hospital, too?